yzyhk904/hifi-maximizer-mod/README.md

 ## A Magisk module for maximizing the digital audio fidelity by reducing jitters on audio outputs (USB DACs, Bluetooth a2dp, DLNA, etc.)

 So many music lovers abandon audio quality on smart phones and DAP's by believing its causes are delivered from analog components.
-However, the most crucial cuase of it is actually shorter than 50 Hz jitter (i.e., the standard deviation of actual audio data rate with a low-pass filter; usually converting into time-domain) on digital audio outputs that generates very short reverb or foggy sound like distortion on analog audio outputs.
-Although more than 50 Hz (shorter than 20 msec. interval) jitter can be easily reduced under the hearable level by a PLL (Phase Locked Loop) in DAC's, the other (especially less than 10 Hz or longer than 100 msec. interval) modulates and distorts audio outputs by fluctuating the master clock in a DAC through the PLL.
+However, the most crucial cuase of it is actually less than 50 Hz jitter (i.e., the standard deviation of actual audio data rate with a low-pass filter; usually converting into time-domain) on digital audio outputs that generates very short reverb or foggy sound like distortion on analog audio outputs.
+Although larger than 50 Hz (shorter than 20 msec. interval) jitter can be easily reduced under the hearable level by a PLL (Phase Locked Loop) in DAC's, the other (especially less than 10 Hz or longer than 100 msec. interval) modulates and distorts audio outputs by fluctuating the master clock in a DAC through the PLL.
 For further explanation, see my another magisk module ["Audio jitter silencer"](https://github.com/Magisk-Modules-Alt-Repo/audio-jitter-silencer).

 For maximizing the audio fidelity, this module reduces less than 50 Hz (longer than 20 msec interval) jitters on digital audio outputs by optimizing kenel tunables (CPU & GPU  governors, thermal control, CPU hotplug, I/O scheduler, Virtual memory), Selinux mode, WIFI parameters, etc. as follows,